wasertech/Augmented-Generation-Interface/README.md

 Interesting key points to note here:

-- The LLM files gives an exhaustive list of the files (and directories) present in the current directory.
+- The LLM fails to give an exhaustive list of the files (and directories) present in the current directory.
 - The more files to list, the longer it takes to generate the output.

 ```text